aucloud/aucloud.github.io/docs/Platform Services/vmware_cloud_director/working_with_vm/how_to_increase_an_hdd_or_add_hdd_to_a_vm.md

     ![Storage Policies](./assets/nav_storage_policies.png)

 1. In the row for the appropriate storage policy, check the **Limit** column.
 If you need to increase the disk size beyond the storage limit, please contact your Customer Success Manager or AUCloud Support to request an increase to your storage limit.
-See: [AUCloud Support Guide](todo).
+See: [AUCloud Support](../../../Platform%20Overview/support/aucloud_support.md).

     ![Storage Policy Limit](./assets/storage_policy_limit.png)